folio-org/folio-sample-modules/README.md

 At the moment we support several types of modules:

-  * Server side
+  * Server-side modules
-  * UI modules
+  * User-interface modules
-  * Virtual module, with only dependencies and other metadata
+  * Virtual modules, with only dependencies and other metadata

 <!--- TODO: We have not yet done anything about virtual modules,
 but I believe such ought to work already.
 Sooner or later